s-ol/alive/docs/guide.md

 programming language, and how to install and use it.

 ## installation
-`alive` is written in the Lua programming language, and relies on a number of other software projects to run.
+`alive` is written in the Lua programming language, and is compatible with both Lua 5.3 and luajit. `alive` requires a number of other Lua libraries to run.
 To manage these dependencies `luarocks` is used, follow [this link][luarocks] for instructions on setting it up.
 Once you have luarocks, you can install the dependencies for `alive`:

     $ luarocks install moonscript
     $ luarocks install luasystem